Last Updated on January 12, 2020 by Chef Mireille

 - Peel and slice plantains into large pieces.

-- Heat a skillet with enough oil for shallow frying.
-Fry the plantain slices about 2 minutes on each side until golden brown.
+- Heat a skillet with enough oil for deep frying.
+Fry the plantain slices about 2-3 minutes until they just start to turn golden.

 - Remove onto paper towels.

-- In a small bowl, combine water, vinegar and salt.
+- In a medium bowl, combine water, vinegar and salt.

-- For the next step, you can use the flat side of a large knife like a cleaver or wrap a heavy pot (cast iron) in foil and use the bottom of the pot.
-I have a tool available in Caribbean and Latin American markets called a tostonera.
+- For the next step, you can use the flat side of a large knife like a cleaver or wrap a heavy pan (cast iron) in foil and use the bottom of the pot.
+You can also use a tostonera or a tortilla press.

-- Place the fried plantain slices in the tostonera and press down.
-Alternatively, place the fried plantain slices on a cutting board and with the cleaver or the cast iron pot, press down until the fried plantain slice is flattened.
+- Place the fried plantain slices in the tostonera and lightly press down.
+Alternatively, place the fried plantain slices on a chopping board and with the cleaver or the cast iron pot, press down until the fried plantain slice is flattened.

-- Fry again in hot oil for a few minutes on both sides, until crispy.
+- Fry again in the hot oil for a few minutes on both sides, until golden brown and crispy.

-- As soon as it comes out of the hot oil, give it a nice sprinkle of salt and place on paper towels to absorb excess oil.
+- As soon as it comes out of the hot oil, give it a scant sprinkle of salt and place on paper towels to absorb excess oil.

 - Serve with every Haitian meal!